sydney-grant/compSPOT/README.md

 ```

 The mutation dataset should include the following columns:
-"Chromosome" <-- Chromosome number where mutation is located
+"Chromosome" <-- Chromosome number where the mutation is located
-"Position" <-- Genomic position number where mutation is located
+"Position" <-- Genomic position number where the mutation is located
 "Sample" <-- Unique ID for each sample in dataset
-"Gene" <-- Name of gene which mutation is located in (optional)
+"Gene" <-- Name of the gene which mutation is located in (optional)
 "Group" <-- Group classification ID (group.spot only)
 Clinical Parameters <-- (for feature.spot only)